Research-Based

 Claims vs. Reality

 Tone It Up Plant-Based Protein claims their protein powder will help you stay satisfied and reach your goals.
-Although these claims are rather vague, the protein, healthy fats, and fiber in the ingredients of the protein blend used by Tone It Up support satiety and a healthy weight.
-However, 1 serving of Tone It Up Plant-Based Protein only contains about 2 grams of fiber and 3 grams of fats.
+Although these claims are rather vague, the protein, healthy fats, and fiber in the protein blend ingredients used by Tone It Up support satiety and healthy weight management.
+However, one serving of Tone It Up Plant-Based Protein contains only about 2 grams of fiber and 3 grams of fats.

-To get the most out of these ingredients for satiety, choosing whole food plant-based protein sources may provide more benefits.
-Because many are choosing these protein powders for convenience or due to a challenge with getting enough protein in their diet, this can be a good alternative.
+To maximize these ingredients for satiety, choosing whole food plant-based protein sources may provide greater benefits.
+Since many choose these protein powders for convenience or due to challenges getting adequate protein in their diet, this can serve as a good alternative.

 Tone It Up Plant-Based Protein - Best for Women

-Research has shown that adequate protein intake post strength training exercise can help support muscle strength and growth, which suggests protein supplements, such as Tone It Up Plant-Based Protein, can be helpful in this aspect.
-This is especially true for supplements that have branched-chain amino acids, such as those found in pea protein, the main protein in Tone It Up Plant-Based Protein’s protein blend, and whey protein.
+Research has shown that adequate protein intake after strength training exercise can help support muscle strength and growth, which suggests protein supplements, such as Tone It Up Plant-Based Protein, can be beneficial in this regard.
+This is especially true for supplements that contain branched-chain amino acids, such as those found in pea protein, the primary protein in Tone It Up Plant-Based Protein’s blend, and whey protein.

 Is Tone It Up Plant-Based Protein Safe?

-There are currently no listed side effects for Tone It Up Plant-Based Protein; however, always be sure to discuss with your doctor before adding in any supplements if you are taking any medications for a chronic condition.
+There are currently no listed side effects for Tone It Up Plant-Based Protein; however, always consult with your doctor before adding any supplements if you are taking medications for a chronic condition.
 Be sure to read the label and ingredients list carefully if you have any food allergies.

 Where to Buy Tone It Up Plant-Based Protein